SDA Bocconi School of Management: Full-time MBA

 A 12-month full-time program in general management, taught in English.
 The course is designed for professionals with a few years’ industry experience and is open to students from all over the world.
 SDA Bocconi MBA structure is organized around three cornerstones: Planning and Innovation, Leading people and Processes, Controlling and Investment.
 These core courses represent the competence requirements of a global manager.
-Students spend the first eight months of the program taking foundation courses and developing management skills followed by a two-month real-world, hands-on experience (individual internship or group consulting project), plus final Concentrations.

-In addition to 4 functional-based Concentrations, such as Finance, Innovation, Entrepreneurship and Marketing, the Program offers participants the possibility to further personalize their development by choosing the sector-based Track in Luxury Business Management (LBM) in partnership with LVMH, the renowned leader in the worldwide luxury business.
+In addition to 4 functional-based Concentrations, such as Finance, Innovation, Entrepreneurship and Marketing, the Program offers participants a sector-based track in Luxury Business Management with LVMH.
 The last part of the MBA will take place in the Arrivederci Week: Arts and Business, Telco and New media, Government-related finance, Pharma and Health, and first-hand “Made in Italy” business models.
-As a major international school of management, SDA Bocconi is engaged in an active and prestigious network of exchanges, collaborations and interactions with peer institutions.
+As a major international school of management, SDA Bocconi is engaged in a network of exchanges, collaborations and interactions with peer institutions.

 Global executive MBA

 A 20-month international executive program in general management that combines distance learning modules and class-based lessons.
-Taught entirely in English, the Global Executive MBA includes 3 months at partner business schools abroad (UCLA Anderson School of Management, Fudan University, Copenhagen Business School) and offers the possibility to follow elective courses while abroad through partner organizations.
+Taught in English, the Global Executive MBA includes 3 months at partner business schools abroad (UCLA Anderson School of Management, Fudan University, Copenhagen Business School) and offers the possibility to follow elective courses while abroad through partner organizations.